 Carbonate AGR: is obtained through the sludge purification The obtained carbonate is a fertilizer and it is registered in the list of the fertilizers of the Italian legislation legislative decree D.Lgs.
 Governo n° 75 del 29/04/2010.
 The result is hygienic and free of pathogens such as E. coli and Salmonella spp. because of the chemical process of obtaining it.

-Digestate FI: is the digestate obtained through a thermophilic anaerobic digestion process that has as inlet waste deriving from the food production and consump-tion cycle, including purification sludge.
+Digestate FI: is the digestate obtained through a thermophilic anaerobic digestion process that has as inlet waste deriving from the food production and consumption cycle, including purification sludge.

 Agricultural Digestate: it is a zootechnical digestate that is derived from an an-aerobic digestion plant of livestock slurry